yhao9s9/aggregation-dynamics-investigation/README.md

   - Save the new meshes & sol data for NS simulation

 All the preparations NOW are done.
 The flow simulation could start.

+### Data analysis

+Below are the scripts that are used for analyzing the mesh data and the internal structure of the platelet aggregates:
+* `meshData/mesh_volume_800.edp` collects the volume, height, bottom area and maximum length of the platelet aggregate meshes.
+* `data.py` analyses the interesting values of the aggregates meshes

 ### Flow simulation
 The flow simulation code is implemented in FreeFEM.
 A parallel version of FreeFEM should be installed to achieve a better performance, something that is crucial for finer meshes and 3D cases.
 A proper MPI runtime is required to run parallel FreeFEM (such as OpenMPI or MPICH).
 The PETSc module should also be installed and linked to FreeFEM (which is usually the default config for installing/compiling FreeFEM).
 The installation procedure can be found [here](https://doc.freefem.org/introduction/installation.html) for different platforms.